watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-conversational-search/README.md

 - `query_body`: The query body that will be sent to Elasticsearch search index.
 The query body is set and used by the Search action.
 - `query_body_generic`: set and used in the `Search` action to define a generic query_body.
 - `query_body_nested`: set and used in the `Search` action to define a nested query_body.
 - `query_source`: The query source that will be sent to Elasticsearch search index.
 The query source is set and used by the Search action.
+Defaults to `["title", "text"]`
 - `query_text`: You MAY change this to pass queries to Watson Discovery.
 By default the Search action passes the user’s input.text directly.
 - `search_results`: Response object from Elasticsearch search query.
 It is set and used by the Search action.
 - `snippet` : Top results from the Watson Discovery document search.